RegioJet: Coaches

 At the end of 2017, the transporter purchased 6 coaches from the bankrupt open-access operator Arenaways – they were manufactured in 2010 and operated for several months in Italy before being purchased by RegioJet.
 The company ordered another 10 Astra coaches from the Romanian producer.

 Diesel multiple units

-RegioJet uses 9 3-coach Bombardier Talent DMUs in Slovakia, leased from Alpha Trains.
+RegioJet used 9 3-coach Bombardier Talent DMUs in Slovakia, leased from Alpha Trains.